apache/fury-site/docs/guide/kotlin/grpc-support.md

 Run KSP when compiling the generated model files so the schema serializers are available at runtime.
-Generated request and response types are registered by the generated schema module used by the service companion, so service implementations do not perform manual serializer registration.
+Generated request and response types are registered by the generated schema module used by the service companion, so service implementations do not perform custom serializer registration.

 ## Implement a Server